20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Figure 4.
 North American telemedicine market

-Thanks to the tool, physicians can provide treatment tailored to each patient’s specific needs.
-In this context, telemedicine is often applied in conjunction with Big data analytics in healthcare.
-With predictive analytics, professionals can anticipate acute medical events and offer timely treatment.
-All these are possible due to health information collected with IoT devices, delivered to physicians through HIPAA-compliant telemedicine platforms, and processed by Big data analytics tools.
+Telehealth solutions use big data analytics to provide tailored treatments.
+With predictive analytics, professionals can anticipate acute events through health records shared via secure platforms.
+Such health information is collected with IoT devices, delivered to physicians through HIPAA-compliant telemedicine platforms, and processed by big data analytics tools.

 7. Cloud Computing and Alerting

-Real-time patient alerting is an instrument that can save lives.
-Many healthcare organizations use Clinical Decision Support (CDS) tools to analyze medical data simultaneously, which helps health practitioners make more accurate patient-related decisions.
-The method described above works best when patients are in the hospital, enabling professionals to collect all the necessary data.
+Real-time patient alerting is the instrument that can save lives.
+Many healthcare organizations use Clinical Decision Support (CDS) tools to analyze patient data simultaneously.
+That helps health practitioners make more accurate patient-related decisions.
+The method described above works best when patients are in a hospital, which enables staff to collect all the necessary data.

-However, due to the emergence of Big data in healthcare, patient alerting is changing.
-Physicians can collect health data in real time, and people now have wearable and smart devices.
-The data is then sent to the cloud, where it is safely stored and managed
+However, due to the emergence of big data in healthcare, the case of patient alerting is changing.
+Physicians can collect health data in real-time with people now having wearable and smart devices.
+After that, the data is sent to the cloud, where it is safely stored and managed.

-Data is available to all relevant parties and stored in one place, allowing multiple professionals to examine various health indicators.
-Such real-time alerting enables better decision-making and can contribute to both individual and population health.
-For instance, platforms like Glooko and Omada Health use cloud computing coupled with Big data in healthcare to help people with diabetes track their health indicators to anticipate any worsening of their condition.
+With data being available to all the relevant parties and stored in one place, various health indicators can be examined by multiple professionals.
+Such real-time alerting leads to better decision-making and can help with individual and general population health.
+For instance, platforms like Glooko and Omada Health use cloud computing coupled with big data to help people with diabetes track their health indicators to anticipate any worsening of their condition.

 8. Predictive Analytics

-Based on AI and ML, predictive analytics in healthcare is a next-generation method of anticipating specific outcomes based on vast volumes of data analyzed using neural networks that mimic human-like reasoning.
-These outputs are the most accurate and incorporate numerous factors that enhance their precision.
+Based on AI and ML, predictive analytics is the next-generation method of anticipating specific outcomes based on vast amounts of data analyzed with neural networks mimicking human-type reasoning.
+Such outputs are the most accurate and cover many factors boosting their precision.

-To illustrate, initiatives like Optum Labs collected data points on more than 150 million people while being HIPAA-compliant.
-As a result, predictive analytics is accurate, and it helps healthcare professionals access the range of data that physicians of the past could only dream of.
+To illustrate, initiatives like Optum Labs managed to collect data points on more than 150 million people while being HIPAA-compliant.
+As a result, predictive analytics is accurate, and it helps healthcare professionals access the range of data physicians of the past could only dream of.

 9. Medical Imaging

-Medical imaging is a critical source of patient data.
-With proper healthcare software tools, providers can get their hands on an invaluable source of information that speaks volumes about patient health.
-With the medical imaging market booming, one can expect more and more data to be produced by different medical imaging instruments like CT, MRI, and X-ray (see Fig. 5).
+Medical imaging is one of the critical sources of patient data.
+With proper healthcare software tools, providers can get their hands on an invaluable source of information speaking volumes on patient health.
+With the medical imaging market booming, one can expect more and more data to be produced by different medical imaging instruments like CT, MRI, and X-Ray.

 Medical imaging market size by product